Foreign businesses who are interested in breaking into the Chinese market would be forgiven for wondering why WeChat is successful in China.

 Compare this to Facebook, the world's largest social network, and you can see why WeChat, despite being Chinese in origin, has become so popular.
 Simply put, WeChat is a multi-purpose platform that offers both companies and users real convenience by being able to perform a plethora of everyday activities without needing to switch between apps.

 WeChat also functions as a media platform.
 It has service accounts and subscription accounts that can provide daily news and media information to users.
-These platforms are pushing businesses to increase their presence on WeChat.
+These platforms are pushing businesses to increase their presence on WeChat especially now that you can integrate your CRM with WeChat in China.

 While Tencent, WeChat's creator, may not be globally famous, Shenzhen's tech giant was already a huge player in the Chinese social space with QQ, a network that is still popular.